n1299cb/Impulcifer-Atmos/README.md

 each recording.
 The folder can later be checked for missing or unexpected files with the `--verify` flag.

+These same actions can now be performed from the GUI using the **Layout Wizard** button in the Setup tab.

 ```bash
 python generate_layout.py --layout=9.1.6 --dir=data/test_capture
 python generate_layout.py --layout=9.1.6 --dir=data/test_capture --verify